Guess and check the solution to a number problem;

 Changing columns: Now we know that we have only one carry-over column and that is not the left-most one.
 Then the carry-over column along with the column on its left, can be interchanged with the remaining column and still produce a correct addition.
 That is, if the carry-over is from the units column then keep the units and tens column together and interchange the hundreds column.

 - The answers: This is where we have problems.
-We’re not sure that we have the best method of finishing this problem so we are appealing to you.
-Can you find a better way?
-What we plan to do is to find all possible sums of three digits that add to 18, and then try to make them work.
+We plan to find all possible sums of three digits that add to 18, and then try to make them work.

 Sums to 18 (done systematically): 9 + 8 + 1; 9 + 7 + 2; 9 + 6 + 3; 9 + 5 + 4; 8 + 7 + 3; 8 + 6 + 4; 7 + 6 + 5.

 Then it’s being systematic again.
 Try 9 + 8 + 1.
 Here the answer could be 981 or 918 or 891 or 819.
 However, it couldn’t be 189 or 198 (because we need two numbers that add up to 1).
-But we need to tackle all of these individually.
+But we need to work on all of these individually.